HackoDev/maya-platform-frontend/.qoder/repowiki/en/content/Simple FAQ Components.md

 10. [Troubleshooting Guide](#troubleshooting-guide)

 ## Introduction
-This document provides comprehensive documentation for the SimpleFAQSection and CompactFAQItem components in the Maya Platform frontend application.
+This document provides comprehensive documentation for the SimpleFAQSection and CompactFAQItem components in the MayaWork frontend application.
 These components form a modern, accessible FAQ system designed to display frequently asked questions with smooth animations and responsive interactions.
 The documentation covers implementation details, props, events, accessibility features, and integration patterns.

 ## Project Structure
 The FAQ components are located within the support module of the components directory, following a feature-based organization pattern.
 This structure groups related components together based on their functional domain.